kenneth2001/Codewars_Solution/8 kyu/Remove the time/README.md

 Assume shortenToDate's output will be the shortened string, e.g., "Friday May 2".

-Example:

-    "Friday May 2, 7pm".
-Assume shortenToDate's output will be the shortened string, e.g., "Friday May 2".

 ## Test Cases

     "Monday February 2, 8pm" -> "Monday February 2"